rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/depth_implementations.md

 ```

 The order of objects in that JSON file is the order they are played in.

+## Limitations
+The main glaring limitation of all these prototypes is that the tones are not labelled.
+There are audio clips from an online free text-to-speech service that can be played in advance of tones, and there's space in the main config object (similar across all prototypes described here) for that info, it just hasn't been implemented yet.

 # "Thrown Ball" (idk what else to call it...)